stebett/aptomodo/plan.md

+# Devlog
+## Day 1
+- Brainstorming

+## Day 2
+- Basic code for 2D world

+# Plan
+1. Write the code for fighting and moving and evoking
+2. Code the 5 levels without any texture and minimal dialog
+3. Draw the levels
+4. Get the assets
+5. Code the time reversal (set a maximum time)
+6. Finish up the dialogs
+7. Sound system
+8. Visual touch ups
+9. Balance fix with extensive play tests

+# Plan
+## 1. Write the code for fighting and moving and evoking
+- Real time fighting
+- You make swings which are arc circles, deal damage and push back based on sword
+- Secondary attack is a bit more charged but is 360 degrees
+- You can evoke fire and wind, spraying wind on fire makes it expand
+- Enemy ai is very simple, comes towards you avoiding tiles on fire and obstacles
+## 2. Code the 5 levels without any texture and minimal dialog
+- Put already some obstacles, so that running and hiding is a viable strategy
+## 3. Draw the levels
+- Ldtk, make the colors go from fire to winter (red to blue, not green! we don't want hope, just melanchony)
+## 4. Get the assets
+- Remember to cite
+- Change them a bit, maybe there can be some way to map the colors
+## 5. Code the time reversal (set a maximum time)
+- Try to do the complex thing, but if it doens't work, make it simple and see if you have time in the end
+## 6. Finish up the dialogs
+- Font and everything as well
+## 7. Sound system
+- Freesound.org
+- Simple music, going more harh and strident with high pain
+- Or maybe the music is high ( classical, violin) on high levels and low (very low frequency bass) on low levels
+## 8. Visual touch ups
+- Maybe a shader for the high pain
+## 9. Balance fix with extensive play tests
+- Maybe add different types of ai behaviors and enemy attacks if you have time

 # Plot

 Start from the end, you fight like a demon and he beats you, but instead of killing you he forces you to sit and contemplate your mistakes.
 The immense pain caused by this opens a time warp